3 Horticultural Practice

 3.2.3 Horticultural Oil

 Horticultural oil is a mildly effective larvicide and may be combined with some chemical controls (UCANR, "Management Guidelines").

 3.2.4 Manual Removal of Infested Fruit

-The orchardist naturally desires a massive crop; nevertheless, he must wrestle his greed into submission while thinning the crop to improve fruit size and to bring the crop load within the bearing capacity of every branch of each tree.
+The gardener naturally desires a massive crop; nevertheless, he must wrestle with his greed while thinning the crop to improve fruit size and to bring the crop load within the bearing capacity of every branch of each tree.
 Destroying infested fruit is similar to thinning the crop.
 Both strategies aim to maximize not only the value of the crop but also the long-term productivity of the orchard instead of churning out biomass.
-Both arouse the same anxiety, and both must be done, anyway, regardless of cognative dissonance.
+Both arouse the same anxiety, and both must be done, anyway, regardless of cognitive dissonance.

-The backyard orchardist will need to protect those portions of his crop destined for sale from contamination by livestock manure and feedlot dust.
+The backyard gardener will need to protect those portions of his crop destined for sale from contamination by livestock manure and feedlot dust.

 3.2.6 Disposal of Falls